Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits: CMOSS Algorithm and Its Regret Analysis

-Theorem \ref{thm:cmoss_ub} eliminates the $\sqrt{\log T}$ factor in the upper bound of CUCB.
-Unlike the way EXP3.M and HYBRID do, CMOSS also retains the low computation complexity, introducing only an additional $O\tp{\tp{\log k}^2}$ term in the regret bound.
+\Cref{thm:cmoss_ub} eliminates the $\sqrt{\log T}$ factor in the upper bound of CUCB.
+Unlike the way EXP3.M and HYBRID do, CMOSS also retains the low computation cost, introducing only an additional logarithmic term of $k$ and $m$.
+And when $k = m-c$ ($c$ is a constant), our upper bound strictly matches the lower bound, which is $\Theta\tp{c\sqrt{T\log m}}$.